arnabc/node-safe-browse/README.md

 #### SafeBrowse Options

 * `appver` - Optional, the version number of the application, default is the version number of the `safe-browse` module.
-* `pvar` - Google SafeBrowsing API protocol version, you can change this if Google updates their protocol version number.
-The current version is `3.0`.
+* `pver` - Google SafeBrowsing API protocol version, you can change this if Google updates their protocol version number.
+The current version is `3.1` (but there is also a completely re-designed [v4](https://developers.google.com/safe-browsing/v4/)).
 * `debug` - Debug flag (Boolean), enabling this will output some helppful logging messages in `Console`.
 * `api` - The URL of the Google SafeBrowsing API, in case it changes you can use the new API url to initialize the module without changing anything in the module code.